joshsj/joshsj.github.io/source/_posts/(re)learning-cs/lists.md

 ## Array

-An array stores its values in adjacent memory locations and (generally) has a fixed length like `int[]`.
+An array stores its values in adjacent memory locations (contiguous) and has a fixed length like `int[]`.
 For cases where the program doesn't know the data size in advance, languages also use dynamic arrays, like `vector<T>`, which resize on the fly (see [adding & removing](#Adding-amp-Removing))